Where to Get a Good Cocktail in Baltimore

 Ranked as one of Esquire’s best bars in the country in 2018, this Harbor East speakeasy offers up stellar cocktails in a chic, intimate space inspired by speakeasies.
 At the Elk Room, the guest list is capped at 50 and photography is prohibited to play up the secretive vibe.
 The drink menu is lined with concoctions that range from standard to original compositions.
 One such concoction?
 A drink titled after jazz great Thelonious Monk’s “Misterioso” and made with Amaro Montenegro, limoncello, locally made cold brew, cardamom, pistachio syrup, rose water, egg and cream.

 At the center of Remington‘s R. House is r. bar, complete with a rotating list of draft beers, wines and hand crafted cocktails.
+They also have several mocktails on hand, such as the Billie Holiday-inspired “Lady Sings the Booze,” a medley of ginger beer, spiced pear syrup, lemon and black walnut bitters.
 The cocktail list is often themed based on events going on that week, or the bartender’s mood.
 Whatever the reason, you won’t want to miss out.
 Enjoy your drink at the bar or walk around the food hall and sample the many different types of cuisine.

 This Fell’s Point craft cocktail bar finds inspiration in the historic setting of its neighborhood, creating inventive drinks that are sure to please.
 A sampling of the selection?
 Try Rye’s house Pimm’s Cup on draft, which features homemade Pimm’s liqueur mixed with strawberry-rosemary soda and Thai basil.
 Or go for the Brazilian rum blended with noyaux liquor, a campariesque aperitif, lime, coconut and cinnamon.